 Let’s start on the ergonomics side of the equation.
 Talk to Pros and they will tell you that weight is the most important consideration when choosing a roofing nailer.
-Securing shingles and siding is an all day or multiple day job.
-If the tool is heavy, the work is brutal.
+Securing shingles and siding is an all-day or multiple-day job.
+With a heavy tool, the work is brutal.
 It’s not only the tool weight, but the user also needs to pick up and hold heavy materials in place for nailing, which adds to the fatigue of the job.

-Coil roofing nailers have a large fastener capacity than other nailer types, but that’s a double-edged sword: work doesn’t have to stop to reload nearly as often as with a stick or framing nailer, but that means the nailer will be heavier, especially at the beginning of the coil.
-Therefore, the nailer itself needs to be as light as possible.
-As long as the nailer is acceptably light and drives nails with few (if any) jams, then the other features are secondary.
-Yet those features can make the job easier or a lack of them harder, so let’s take a look.
+Coil roofing nailers have a large fastener capacity than other nailer types, but that’s a double-edged sword.
+On the one side, work doesn’t have to stop to reload nearly as often as with a stick or framing nailer.
+However, these nailers typically weigh more, especially at the beginning of the coil.

-What to Look for in a Pro Roofing Nailer
+We Look for Balance in Pro Roofing Nailers

 Dry Fire Lockout

 All nailers have a single action mode where one nail is driven for each trigger pull, but some also have a bump fire mode that allows a nail to be driven each time the nailer’s nose is depressed as long as the trigger remains pulled.
-Bump fire can make work much faster, but a slight danger lurks in the increased speed: if the nailer recoils and then fires, it’s possible to shoot a nail through the air instead of into material.
+Bump fire can help you work much more quickly, but a slight danger lurks in the increased speed.
+If the nailer recoils and then fires, it’s possible to shoot multiple nails through the same hole, causing a potential jam.

 Trigger Pull Force

 Many nailers have an adjustable exhaust vent that deflects the burst of air that accompanies a drive.
 Otherwise, the repetitive burst might blow right at you in certain positions and uses.
 The best exhaust position for roofing won’t be the same as for siding.

 A majority of roofing nailers are pneumatic.
 These work more quickly, weigh far less than cordless models, and provide reliable use.
 A few gas models have it the market, however.
 These allow for cordless or hoseless operation.
-The trade-off for cordless operation often is a heavier nailer and a bit more expense.
+The trade-off for cordless operation is often cost and a heavier nailer.
 However, these are helpful for smaller jobs or punch list work where dragging out the compressor and hoses is inefficient.

 Swivel Quick Connector

-Roofing nailers feature a shingle guide that acts as a jig to ensure each shingle is in the right place for nailing.
+Some roofing nailers include a shingle guide.
+This acts as a jig to ensure each shingle is in the right place for nailing.
 Pros almost never use features like this, but for the weekend warrior it may speed up the work by helping you be more consistent.

-Now that you know what to look for in a Pro roofing nailer, check out a couple of our most recent reviews and our tips on how to use one like a Pro!
+Now that you know what to look for in a Pro roofing nailer, check out a couple of our most recent reviews and our tips on how to use a roofing nailer like a Pro!

 We hope this guide has helped you know what to look for in a Pro roofing nailer.
 If you’re a Pro and you have tips about choosing a roofing nailer, add them in the comments below—or hit us up on Facebook, Instagram, and Twitter!